tirkarp/covid19-resource-library/templates/README.md

 And no, I don't mean irony.
 You **_will_** be brief and you **_must_** be brief.

 **This repository is geared toward researchers looking to explore the possible datasets to use**.
+It describes each dataset in detail, so researchers don't have to find them all on their own.
+The datasets will be those which the majority of the industry and academic community are using, that are known to be reliable.

 Think of it as buying a car.
 You'll need to study the specs carefully, maybe do a test drive before you decide to purchase it.
 If you have 100 cars in the market, ideally you'd want to study them all to decide which to buy.

-Except you don't have kind of time.
+Except you don't have that kind of time.
 You probably want to look at reviews, except those reviews are long-winded.
-You want a summary of all of those details which, at a glance, you could look at them and know what each one is about, what are the specs that are important.
+You want a summary of all of those details which, at a glance, you can look at them and know what each one is about, what are the specs that are important.

 You want more matter, with less art.